 It’s hard not to prefer the trip hop influenced tracks on Eternally Even.
 The title song interrupts it though.
 It’s a ballad, but more one that would appeal to someone with edgier tastes than the middle-aged fan overcome with a serious case of nostalgia while listening to the jazz-funk bass on “In the Moment.”
 He wanders in and out of tune at times.
 His vocals glide less smoothly.
 He suddenly channels Neil Young.
 The words he emotes in a pained kind of bliss are about “feelings towards you softened over time.”
 It’s dark and introspective rock that reminds you of his My Morning Jacket origins.
 It would be stating the obvious to say that James is that rare musician able to artfully bridge the gap between lots of different genres.
 He clearly had fun in the studio while producing this and has created a great album that’s not just good to listen to.
 At times, you can see these songs.
 They’re a weird and jittery motion picture about being free and unencumbered by the complex times we live in.

-Josh has been a music fan since the dawn of time, or at least since his dad first played AC/DC for him.
+Jacob has been a music fan since the dawn of time, or at least since his dad first played AC/DC for him.
 Although never really very proficient at any one instrument himself, he follow music the way analysts follow sports.
-He thinks genres are and classifications are outdated, if it sounds good, thats what matters!
-Find him on twitter at @fletchman91.
+He thinks genres are and classifications are outdated, if it sounds good, that’s what matters!
+Find him on Twitter at @fletchman91.